frosteen/VSCode_Setup/README.md

 # VSCode_Setup
-My to-do-lists when installing a fresh new of Visual Studio Code.
+My to-do-lists when installing a fresh new Visual Studio Code.

 ## DotFiles to Replace
 ```